 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ve got a serious weakness when it comes to cheesecake – and these Cream Cheese Crumb Bars are an easy (and delicious) way to get my fix!
+I’ve got a serious weakness when it comes to cheesecake – and these Cream Cheese Crumb Bars are an easy and very delicious way to get my fix!

 We cut our cream cheese crumb bars into 18 triangles for a bite-size treat – or you could serve this as larger squares for dessert.
 Either way – these are a delicious – and any cheesecake lover in your life will surely love these cream cheese crumb bars!